SebasDrewes/google-homepage/README.md

-# Practicing my HTML and CSS skills, with a bit of help from Inspect Element.
+# Practicing HTML and CSS.